- Home

 - Weather impacts on walking & cycling

-If you want to get the most out of your network, understanding weather impacts is a huge asset.
+If you want to get the most out of your network, understanding the impact of weather on pedestrian and bicycle traffic is a huge asset.

 Active mobility is heavily influenced by the weather, and citizens will make different transportation choices in different climates.
-With climate change causing more extreme variations in temperature and weather, this is especially true today.
-Weather data can help you understand variations in transportation trends and figure out which weather factors are the most influencial.
+Weather data can help you understand variations in transportation trends and figure out which weather factors are the most influential.

 Most people have an idea of how weather might increase or decrease pedestrians and cyclists on a road - but data often reveals higher levels of winter cycling and walking in the rain than expected.